Skip to main content

 With integrated treatment for co-occurring disorders, you get a variety of therapies working together to address the big picture.
 This often includes cognitive behavioral therapy to increase interpersonal and coping skills, as well as approaches that support your motivation and functional recovery.
 Detox and withdrawal management services combined with medication-assisted treatment can also be part of your overall dual diagnosis treatment regimen.

 With all of these services under one roof, integrated treatment for co-occurring disorders has been found to be consistently superior to separate treatment for each individual condition, shares the National Institute on Drug Abuse.
-Alcohol Research even goes on to report that studies have shown that integrated treatment for co-occurring disorders has led to clinically significant improvement in people with depression and alcohol use, as well as people with PTSD and substance use disorders
+Alcohol Research even goes on to report that studies have shown that integrated treatment for co-occurring disorders has led to clinically significant improvement in people with depression and alcohol use, as well as people with PTSD and substance use disorders.

 Signs You May Need Integrated Treatment for Co-Occurring Disorders